rayheberer/xor-problem/README.md

 # XOR Problem

-This repository contains the notebook with which I worked through the first of two warmup [problems posed by OpenAI](https://blog.openai.com/requests-for-research-2/).
+This repository contains the notebook and scripts with which I worked through the first of two warmup [problems posed by OpenAI](https://blog.openai.com/requests-for-research-2/).

 ## Problem Statement